hanabi/hanabi.github.io/README.md

 ### The Dupe Finesse

+* Imagine that in a 3 player game:
+  * Nothing is played on the stacks.
+  * Alice has an already-clued 2 in her hand.
+She has no idea what color 2 it is.
-* Player A performs a *Finesse* by touching a card in player B's hand that could potentially be already clued in their own hand.
+  * Alice performs a *Finesse* by giving a red color *Play Clue* to a red 2 in Cathy's hand.
-* The blind play occurs, and then player B knows that they have the next card in the chain.
-  * If the card is a duplicate, player B will *Sarcastic Discard* it.
-  * If the card is not a duplicate, player B will play it as normal.
-* This move is powerful because it allows you to "fish" for information:
+  * Bob blind plays red 1 from his *Finesse Position*.
+  * Normally, Cathy would think that she has the next red card, which is red 2, and play it.
+  * However, what if Alice actually has the red 2?
+In this situation, Cathy is expected to perform a *Sacrastic Discard*.
+* Doing a *Finesse* that potentially duplicates a card in this way is called a *Dupe Finesse*.
+Normally, potentially duplicating a card is bad - it violates *Good Touch Principle* and could lead to a clue being wasted.
+However, potentially duplicating a card with the *Dupe Finesse* is not bad because:
   * In the best case, you get a "true" *Finesse* (a 2-for-1 or better).
   * In the worst case, you get a 1-for-1 and full knowledge on a clued card in your own hand that was previously a mystery.
 * Normally, if a *Sacrastic Discard* could apply to multiple cards in your hand, you assume it is the left-most card.
 However, in the case of a *Sacrastic Discard* initiated from a *Dupe Finesse*, it does NOT promise the order, because they HAD to put something on the fishing line that you sent out, so to speak.

 ### The Certain Finesse / The Certain Discard

+* Imagine that in a 3 player game:
+  * Red 2 is played on the stacks.
+  * Alice has an already-clued red card in her hand.
+It has a negative 4 clue on it, so from *Good Touch Principle* Alice knows that it is either red 3 or red 5.
+  * Alice performs a *Reverse Finesse* by giving a red color *Play Clue* to a red 4 in Bob's hand.
+  * Bob discards.
+  * Cathy knows that she is promised the red 3 in her *Finesse Position*.
-* This is the similar to the *Dupe Finesse* above, but instead of potentially duping the touched card, the blind card is potentially duplicated.
-Thus, the blind-playing player will blind-discard their *Finesse Position* card if it is a duplicate.
+* This is an example of a *Certain Finesse* - it is similar to the *Dupe Finesse* above, but the "blind" card was potentially duplicated instead of the clued card.
+* In this situation, if Alice really has the red 3, Cathy is allowed to blind-discard their *Finesse Position* card.
+This is called a *Certain Discard*, because Cathy can be certain that it is exactly red 3.
+* A separate way to explain this convention is that everyone agrees that performing a *Layered Finesse* on a card that could potentially be in your own hand is illegal.
+So, everyone can be certain that they can safely blind discard a card to pass it back to someone who potentially duplicated.
-* You are ONLY allowed to do a *Certain Discard* if you know you have not been bluffed.
-(This means that *Certain Finesses* can't be performed from *Bluff Position*.)
+* Note that players are ONLY allowed to do a *Certain Discard* if they know they have not been bluffed.
+(This means that *Certain Finesses* cannot be performed from *Bluff Position*.)
-* This convention takes priority over the *Layered Finesse*.
-Thus, it is impossible to perform a *Layered Finesse* on a card that could be in your own hand.
 * Much like a *Sacrastic Discard* from a *Dupe Finesse*, if someone performs a *Certain Discard*, it does NOT promise the order, because they HAD to put something on the fishing line that you sent out, so to speak.

 ### The Out-of-Order Finesse